schultek/jaspr/packages/jaspr_serverpod/README.md

-# Serverpod integration for Jaspr
+# Serverpod Integration for Jaspr

-This package provides a `JasprRoute` to use in your serverpod webserver to render Jaspr components.
+This package provides a `JasprRoute` to use in your Serverpod webserver to render Jaspr components.

 ## Setup

-Inside your serverpod `..._server` package perform the following setup steps:
+Inside your Serverpod `..._server` package perform the following setup steps:

 Run in your terminal: